PROJECT R.A.I.S.E

 SIGNATURE LOVE PROJECT XV: MELT THE ICE

-In its 15th iteration, the SLP XV team collaborated with Parkinson Society Singapore to organise beneficiary visits and fundraising drives for People with Parkinson (PwP).
+In its 15th iteration, the SLP XV team collaborated with Parkinson Society Singapore to organise community member visits and fundraising drives for People with Parkinson (PwP).

 With the theme 'Melt the Ice', they aimed to raise public awareness on Parkinson through the visits with volunteers, thus melting the ice and bridging the gap between the volunteers and PwP!
 Similarly, the fundraising roadshows were held in March and May to engage passer-bys with interactive games to boost their awareness as well.